Green Bay (Lake Michigan): Background

-The seasonal dead zone in the lower part of the bay may have gotten longer from 2009-2015.
+The seasonal dead zone in the lower part of the bay may have gotten longer from 2009 to 2015.

 Beneficial Use Impairments

 Beneficial Use Impairments (BUI) are a change in the chemical, physical or biological integrity of the Great Lakes system sufficient to cause significant environmental degradation.
 The International Joint Commission identified 14 BUIs listed below.
 All BUIs that have been designated for an AOC, must be removed for the AOC to be considered restored and begin the delisting process.